charmbracelet/melt/README.md

 melt restore ./my-key --seed "seed phrase"
 ```

-You can also pipe to and from a file directly:
+You can also pipe to and from a file:

 ```shell
 melt ~/.ssh/id_ed25519 > words